jecDSC/Analysis-of-Fatty-Recipes-and-User-Ratings/README.md

-# Food and Time Cost
+# Analysis of Fatty Recipes and User Ratings
 # Overview
 This project was conducted for Practice and Application of Data Science (DSC 80) at UCSD.
 It aims to further insight into how significant the total fat content of a recipe is to people's perception of recipes and/or cooking.
 # Introduction